 We are focusing our attention on models derived from the linear Fokker-Planck equation.
 From a probabilistic viewpoint, these models have received particular attention in recent years, since they are a basic example for hypercoercivity.
 In fact, even though completely degenerated, these models are hypoelliptic and still verify some properties of coercivity, in a broad sense of the word.
 Such models often appear in the fields of mechanics, finance and even biology.
 For such models we believe it appropriate to build statistical non-parametric estimation tools.
-Initial results have been obtained for the estimation of invariant density, in conditions guaranteeing its existence and unicity [45] and when only partial observational data are available.
-A paper on the non parametric estimation of the drift has been accepted recently [46] (see Samson et al., 2012, for results for parametric models).
-As far as the estimation of the diffusion term is concerned, a paper has been accepted [46], in collaboration with J.R.
-Leon (Caracas, Venezuela) and P. Cattiaux (Toulouse).
-Recursive estimators have been also proposed by the same authors in [47], also recently accepted.
+Initial results have been obtained for the estimation of invariant density, in conditions guaranteeing its existence and unicity [37] and when only partial observational data are available.
+A paper on the non parametric estimation of the drift has been accepted recently [38] (see Samson et al., 2012, for results for parametric models).
+As far as the estimation of the diffusion term is concerned, a paper has been accepted [38], in collaboration with J.R.
+Leon (Montevideo, Uruguay) and P. Cattiaux (Toulouse).
+Recursive estimators have been also proposed by the same authors in [39], also recently accepted.
 In a recent collaboration with Adeline Samson from the statistics department in the Lab, we considered adaptive estimation, that is we proposed a data-driven procedure for the choice of the bandwidth parameters.
-A paper has been submitted.

-In [6], we focused on damping Hamiltonian systems under the so-called fluctuation-dissipation condition.
+In [5], we focused on damping Hamiltonian systems under the so-called fluctuation-dissipation condition.
+Idea in that paper were re-used with applications to neuroscience in [63].

-Note that Professor Jose R. Leon (Caracas, Venezuela) is now funded by an international Inria Chair, allowing to collaborate further on parameter estimation.
+Note that Professor Jose R. Leon (Caracas, Venezuela, Montevideo, Uruguay) was funded by an international Inria Chair, allowing to collaborate further on parameter estimation.